brenttheisen/calliope/casbuilder.md

 title: CasBuilder - Calliope
 ---
 # Bricks and Mortar
 Cassandra configuration has a lot of options. not all of which are relevant in all scenarios.
-CasBuilder provides you with ability to set only the necessary options (keyspace and columnfamily) to start using calliope.
+CasBuilder provides you with ability to set only the necessary options (keyspace and column family) to start using calliope.
 You can still change other settings if required.

 ## Cql3 or Thrift